-1. Press and enter your four-digit MASTER CODE ? ? (beep) The LCD display on the 1835 and 1837 systems will read: view live?
-0=NO 1=YES

-2. Enter 🛐 for YES - view live transactions or 👸 for NO - don't view live transactions, then press 🙀 (beep).
+- 1. Press 19 and enter your four-digit MASTER CODE ? (beep).
+The LCD display will read: view live?
+0=NO 1=YES - 2.
+Enter 1 for YES view live transactions or 0 for NO don't view live transactions, then press (beep). - 3.
+Press together to end this programming sequence (beeeeeep).

-STOP!!
 If the telephone entry system is to be programmed from a PC, NO other programming is needed at the system itself.
 Refer to the Remote Account Manager for Windows Software help screens for additional programming information.
 Continue with the remaining sections in this chapter if the telephone entry system will be programmed by any other method.